Metastability in a continuous mean-field model at low temperature and strong interaction: Rough estimates at high temperature

 where $ J>0 $.
 We make the following assumptions on the single-site potential~$\Psi $. \begin{assumption} \begin{enumerate}[(1)] \item There is a splitting $\Psi= \Psi_c + \Psi_b$ for some $ \Psi_c , \Psi_b \in C^2(\R) $, and there are constants~$ 0<c ,c' < \infty$ such that $ \Psi_c''(z) \geq c \mbox{ and } |\Psi_b|_{C^2} \leq c'. $ \item $\Psi(z)=\Psi(-z)$ for all~$z \in \mathbb{R}$. \item $ z \mapsto \Psi'(z) $ is convex on $ [0,\infty) $. \item If $ \Psi_c $ is a quadratic function of the form $ \Psi_c(x)~=~c_\Psi x^2 + c_\Psi'x + c_\Psi'' $ for some $ c_\Psi , c_\Psi',c_\Psi'' \in \R$, then we suppose that $ c_\Psi > J $. \item $ 1/J < \int_{\R} z^2 \, \ee^{-\Psi(z) } \, dz / (\int \ee^{-\Psi(z) } \, dz) $. \item $ \sigma \mapsto \int_{\R} (\Psi''(z))^2 \, \ee^{-\Psi(z) + \sigma z } \, dz / (\int \ee^{-\Psi(z)+ \sigma z } \, dz) $ is locally bounded on $ \R $. \end{enumerate} \end{assumption} \begin{remark} \emph{If $ \Psi= \Psi_c $ is a quadratic function, then Assumption \ref{Assumptions} is not fulfilled for any choice of $ J $.
 However, we do not expect that Kramers' law holds true in this case, since the macroscopic Hamiltonian $ \bar{H}_1 $ is not of double-well form, where $ \bar{H}_1 $ is defined as in \eqref{EqEpsHBar} with $ \psi $ being replaced by the function $z\mapsto \Psi(z) -\frac{J}{2}z^2 $ and with $ \eps = 1$.
 Indeed, from \eqref{EqAppLocalCramerQuadr1}, we see that $ \bar{H}_1 $ is a quadratic function and hence not of double-well form. } \end{remark}

 This chapter is organized similarly as Chapter \ref{ChapSmallNoise}.
 That is, in Section \ref{SecPrelim} we introduce the local Cram\'er theorem and show that the macroscopic Hamiltonian has a double-well structure.
-In Section \ref{SecEyring} we formulate the main result of this chapter, which provides rough estimates on the average transition time between the metastable sets, where the metastable sets are defined analogously to Chapter \ref{ChapSmallNoise}.
-The only thing left to prove for this result is the lower bound on the capacity.
+In Section \ref{SecEyring} we provide the proof of Theorem \ref{ThmIntroEKF}.
+The main part here is the proof of the lower bound on the capacity.
 This is done in Section \ref{SecLowerB}.